einKnie/rusthub/readme.md

 - [ ] can i do a running statusbar?
 - [x] let user change sensor name
 - [ ] PERSISTENCE (remember known sensors)
-- [x] add command timeouts: if a command is not resolved after x amount of time, remove from pending list
-- [ ] maybe add some sort of guistate in an Ary<Mutex> so i could e.g. have a popup when a command failed or timed out (but since the gui is immediate, i need some sort of flag (command_failed -> if true, show popup, when popup Ok button clicked -> set command_failed=false, something like that))
-- [ ] on startup, check for sensors in db
+    - on startup, check for sensors in db
         - if found, maybe also add a sensor entry but show as disconnected (until it is)
             - would be nice long-term, to e.g. be able to remove broken/missing sensors from db
             - also nice to see if any known sensors are offline
+- [x] add command timeouts: if a command is not resolved after x amount of time, remove from pending list
+- [ ] maybe add some sort of guistate in an Arc<Mutex> so i could e.g. have a popup when a command failed or timed out (but since the gui is immediate, i need some sort of flag (command_failed -> if true, show popup, when popup Ok button clicked -> set command_failed=false, something like that))

 - [x] make sensor view scrollable
     - if windows size changes (btw super tiny in floating, find a way to change that)
     - or if many active sensors
-- [ ] add button to unselect all sensors
+- [x] add button to unselect all sensors
     - always show but make unclickable when none are selected
+- [ ] display charts in gui
+    - looks to be more complex that i thought
+    - i want to display a generated chart in a window, and the window should stay open until closed
+    - ideally, maybe have imgs per sensor and redraw regularly with current data?

 ### Peripheral Mgr